-- 1. Volunteer applicants must complete the following forms: Volunteer Application, Volunteer Agreement, Waiver and Release, and Volunteer Background Questionnaire.
-Completed forms are kept secure in the human resources department. - 2.
-Volunteer applicants must obey the following criminal background check guidelines: - a.
-All volunteers 18 and over must be fingerprinted and incur the fee.
-Exception: parent volunteers in the sports programs are exempt from the fingerprinting requirement if District staff are on site and supervising.
-At no point should parent volunteers be left alone with children under the age of 18. - b.
-Volunteers under the age of 18 cannot be fingerprinted, and therefore must be supervised at all times.
-At no point should these volunteers be left alone with children under the age of 18. - Once volunteers have submitted the required forms and the District receives acceptable results from the Department of Justice, the Recreation Services Director or the Parks and Facilities Director will refer approved volunteers to a Recreation Supervisor or the Landscape Supervisor for duties.
+- Volunteer applicants must fill out the following three forms; (1) Volunteer Application, (2) Volunteer Waiver of Liability, and (3) Workers Compensation.
+Completed forms go to the Recreation Superintendent or the Maintenance and Development Manager, depending on the volunteer work the applicants' desire.
+Each department will maintain paperwork. - 2.
+Volunteer applicant must obey the following fingerprinting guidelines: - a.
+All adult volunteers (ages 18+) must be fingerprinted and incur the fee, exception: parent volunteers in the Sports Programs are exempt from the fingerprinting requirement as long as staff is on site and supervising. - b.
+Underage volunteers (under 18) cannot be fingerprinted, and therefore must be supervised at al times.
+At no point should these volunteers be left alone with children or other underage volunteers. - Once volunteers have submitted the three forms and their fingerprints clear (if fingerprints required), the Recreation Superintendent or the Maintenance and Development Manager will refer approved volunteers to coordinators or Park Landscape Supervisors for duties

-Supervision
+Volunteer Supervision

-The Recreation Services Director or the Parks and Facilities Director assume the responsibility of supervising each volunteer unless they delegate the responsibility to another supervisor or coordinator.
+The Recreation Superintendent or the Maintenance and Development Manager assume the responsibility of supervising each volunteer unless they delegate the responsibility to another supervisor or coordinator.